Microsoft-Innovation-Center-Torino/CloudTech-16/BigData/Demo/hdinsight-hadoop-use-hive-ambari-view.md

 ![icons](media/settings.png)

-Settings can be used to change various Hive settings, such as changing the execution engine for Hive from Tez (the default,) to MapReduce.
+Settings can be used to change various Hive settings, such as changing the execution engine for Hive from Tez (the default) to MapReduce.

 ###Visual explain